sosanzma/LearnSherpa_AI/README.md

 ## 📚 Discover Your Next Great Read with Ease

 Are you tired of endlessly scrolling through book recommendations, unsure which ones are truly worth your time?
-Enter Learnsherpa_ai – your personal AI-powered book discovery assistant that curates the best reads tailored to your interests.
+Enter Learnsherpa_ai – your personal AI-powered book discovery assistant that not only curates the best reads tailored to your interests but also lets you **chat directly with the AI** to explore book insights in real-time

 ### 🌟 Why Learnsherpa_ai?

 In today's information-rich world, finding the perfect book can feel like searching for a needle in a haystack.
 Learnsherpa_ai solves this problem by:
 - Leveraging AI to analyze thousands of book reviews and ratings
 - Providing in-depth, unbiased summaries from various sources
+- Real-time chatbot interaction, ask question about what people say in Reddit or in Goodreads about a specific book,and get instant, AI-driven responses.
 - Saving you countless hours of research and indecision

+### 🛠️ Technical Breakdown

+   * **Languages**: Python
+   * **Frameworks**: Chainlit, Langchain, Asyncio, Crewai
+   * **Databases**: DeepLake (vector store).
+   * **API Integrations**: OpenAI for embeddings, ActiveLoop for vector storage and Serper for browsing.
+   * **Deployment**: Can be run locally or on cloud environments.

 ### 🔍 How It Works
 The workflow is illustrated in the following chart: